Joseph Priestley: Materialist philosopher

 share an optimism that God has chosen the chain of events benevolently; however, Priestley believed that the events were leading to a glorious millennial conclusion, whereas for Leibniz the entire chain of events was optimal in and of itself, as compared with other conceivable chains of events.

+Views on animals

+Priestley rejected René Descartes's animal machine doctrine, opposing the notion that animals are mere automata without sensation or consciousness.
+Drawing on the associationist psychology of David Hartley, he held that mental functions arise from material processes and argued for strong continuity between human and animal minds.
+Priestley maintained that animals possess the same faculties as humans "in kind, though not in degree", attributing differences in behaviour to variations in brain structure rather than to the absence of soul or reason.

+In Disquisitions Relating to Matter and Spirit (1777), Priestley criticised both Descartes and Ralph Cudworth for attributing too little to animal cognition.
+He rejected Cudworth's concept of an immaterial "plastic nature" guiding animal behaviour, instead insisting that the minds of both humans and animals operate entirely through physical laws.
+Priestley also speculated that animals might participate in a future life, particularly in light of their capacity for suffering, asserting that divine justice must ultimately apply to all creatures capable of suffering.

 Founder of British Unitarianism

 When Priestley's friend Theophilus Lindsey decided to found a new Christian denomination that would not restrict its members' beliefs, Priestley and others hurried to his aid.
 On 17 April 1774, Lindsey held the first Unitarian service in Britain, at the newly formed Essex Street Chapel in London; he had even designed his own liturgy, of which many were critical.
 Priestley defended his friend in the pamphlet Letter to a Layman, on the Subject of the Rev. Mr. Lindsey's Proposal for a Reformed English Church (1774), claiming that only the form of worship had been altered, not its substance, and attacking those who followed religion as a fashion.
 Priestley attended Lindsey's church regularly in the 1770s and occasionally preached there.
 He continued to support institutionalised Unitarianism for the rest of his life, writing several Defenses of Unitarianism and encouraging the foundation of new Unitarian chapels throughout Britain and the United States.